 You may find connection with others through your house, our Community Centers, a student group, or a research lab.
 There are always communities open and ready to embrace you as one of their own and enrich your experience, while helping you find your voice, at Stanford.

 You have missed out on months of connecting with your family and friends and want to make up for lost time.
-While you are encouraged to do so, don’t forget to take precautions whether your gathering is virtual or in person.
+While you are encouraged to do so, follow the guidance on face coverings and don’t forget to take precautions whether your gathering is virtual or in person.
 Look out for those around you, and hold each other accountable as we all strive to come together in safe ways.

 Below are some resources to help you plan for gatherings that follow COVID-19 protocol, identify ways to socialize and party safely, and determine how to hold yourself and others accountable.
 Whether you're hosting an event, building your sexual citizenship, or just want to know what's socially available to you, these resources can help guide your decision.